THIS DRUG SHOULD BE ADMINISTERED BY ADEQUATELY TRAINED INDIVIDUALS FAMILIAR WITH ITS ACTIONS, CHARACTERISTICS, AND HAZARDS.

 |Drug Delivery Rate (mcg/kg/min)||Infusion Delivery Rate (mL/kg/min)|

-If a concentration of 0.2 mg/mL is used (20 mg in 100 mL), the rate should be decreased by one-half.
+NOTE: If a concentration of 0.2 mg/mL is used (20 mg in 100 mL), the rate should be decreased by onehalf.

-Infants under one year of age but older than 7 weeks are moderately more sensitive to vecuronium on a mg/kg basis than adults and take about 1½ times as long to recover.
-See also subsection of PRECAUTIONS titled Pediatric Use.
-Information presently available does not permit recommendation on usage in pediatric patients less than 7 weeks of age (see PRECAUTIONS).
+Infants under 1 year of age but older than 7 weeks are moderately more sensitive to vecuronium bromide on a mg/kg basis than adults and take about 1.5 times as long to recover.
+See also subsection of PRECAUTIONS titled PEDIATRIC USE.
+Information presently available does not permit recommendation on usage in pediatric patients less than 7 weeks of age (see PRECAUTIONSPEDIATRIC USE).
 There are insufficient data concerning continuous infusion of vecuronium in pediatric patients, therefore, no dosing recommendations can be made.

 Vecuronium bromide is compatible in solution with: